smsithlord/MetaShortcutFormat/README.md

 Everything - games, movies, music, books, links - everything on your PC, & everything on the internet, can be represented as a shortcut.
 They are like a roadmap to the data you want.
 Your computer goes there & fetches the data for you.
 Regular shortcuts look like app icons, text links, or bookmark buttons.
 Meta Shortcut Format exists to facilitate a minimalistic rich presence for shortcuts, especially when used in 2D or 3D environments.

-The purpose of this specification is so other frontends can support the type of **META SHORTCUTS** seen in Anarchy Arcade.
-By treating shortcuts as distinct objects with fields as specified in this document, any capable 3D or 2D engine can add perfect metaverse browser functionality.
+This format specification is to help 2D & 3D frontends dynamically generate rich presence representations for generic shortcuts within their environments.
+By treating shortcuts as distinct objects with fields as specified in this document, any capable 2D or 3D engine can efectively be an open-ended metaverse browser.

 ## Purpose
 The Meta Shortcut Format (MSF) was developed out of necessity over the past 10 years by myself (SM Sith Lord) based heavily on feedback from users of my 3D metaverse browser Anarchy Arcade.